symfony-si/symfony-resources/README.md

 ## Frameworks<a name="frameworks"></a>

-Frameworks which use Symfony components
+*Frameworks which use Symfony components.*

 * [API Platform](https://api-platform.com/) - API-first web framework on top of Symfony with JSON-LD, Schema.org and Hydra support
 * [Laravel](http://laravel.com/) - popular full stack PHP framework built with some of Symfony components